mcopanos/mockup-design-0/README.md

 This project design was created by the wonderful people at Mostly Serious.
-To get some practice in they let me use some of their older designs the were not used in production.
+To get some practice in they let me use some of their older designs that were not used in production.
 I myself did not design this project.
 This was not their exact content, I just use the page layout and added dummy content.